 Castles in the Dornish Red Mountains include Blackmont, High Hermitage, Kingsgrave, Skyreach, Starfall, Wyl, and Yronwood.
-The Dornish mountains also contain the ruins of the Tower of Joy and Vulture's Roost.
+The Dornish mountains also contain the ruins of the tower of joy and Vulture's Roost.
 There are two principal passes through the mountains, the Prince's Pass, guarded by House Fowler, and the Boneway, guarded by House Yronwood.
 The river Wyl flows from the eastern mountains to the Sea of Dorne, while the Torentine flows from the western mountains to the Summer Sea.
-The Dornish who live in the Red Mountains are known as stony Dornishmen.

 North and northeast of Dorne, the Red Mountains extend along the southern stormlands to Cape Wrath, Griffin's Roost on Shipbreaker Bay, and almost to Storm's End.
 This includes the southern Dornish Marches and the castles of the marcher lords, such as Blackhaven and Stonehelm.
 The vicinity of Stonehelm is known as the Red Watch.

 According to some legends, Garth Greenhand is said to have led the First Men from Dorne through the Red Mountains to the Reach.
 The rugged terrain kept many mountain communities isolated.
 The most powerful dynasties which developed were the Kings of the Torrentine from House Dayne, the Kings of Stone and Sky from House Fowler, and the High Kings of Dorne from House Yronwood.